pd-fkie/exim-fuzzer/blog-post.md

 ## fuzzing actually
 - results
+    - compare our fuzzer to AFLNet, arguably the most popular network fuzzer at the time of writing this
-    - speed: with AFLNet we got ~30 exec/s, with our fuzzer ~1200 exec/s
+    - with AFLNet we got around ~30 exec/s on one core and coverage plateaued after a couple of hours
-    - scalability: easy to fuzz on 12 cores with linear scaling
+    - with our fuzzer we got around ~1200 exec/s pro core and were able to utilize multicore-fuzzing with linear scaling
+    - concrete stats: we were fuzzing @ 15k exec/s on 12 cores
+    - enabled us to squeeze multiple bugs out of heavily vetted code
+- lesson
+    - as more and more peolple are fuzzing, stock-solutions like AFL become less and less effective
+    - if you want to find bugs don't just rely on existing fuzzers
+    - fuzzing solutions that give you an edge over the competition are not that far away
+    - putting a little bit of effort into writinga custom fuzzers can give a big payoff
+    - in our opinion _the_ way to go for future vulnerability research